rune/rune/README.md

 For the Rune leaderboard logic to work correctly, your game's score should:

 - be an integer
-- be 0 or higher (i.e. no negative values)
+- be between 0 and 1 billion (i.e. no negative or extremely high values)
 - treat higher scores as better

 This is the case by default for most games.